Zodsmar/SeedSearcherStandaloneTool/README.md

 builds everything from .JAR, .EXE, .ZIP, and .TAR
 - If you have a feature to add create a pull request!
 Help is always nice.

+> Apparently on v0.5.0 using OpenJDK on Linux the .jar will not run.
+User A4D4R posted about it and I have attached a wiki page for anyone wanting to know how he did it: https://github.com/Zodsmar/SeedSearcherStandaloneTool/wiki/Building-SASSA-for-Linux-(OpenJDK)---v0.5.0

 ### Content Creators

 If you are a content creator and would like to make a video and showcase the tool please feel free.